-Organise for it to be picked up in cash at a MoneyGram location.
-The money is ready at the location in as little as 10 minutes after you’ve sent it, dependant on the opening hours of the pickup location you’ve selected.
+Organize for it to be picked up in cash at a MoneyGram location.
+The money is ready at the location in as few as 10 minutes after you’ve sent it, dependant on the opening hours of the pickup location you’ve selected.

 Send directly to someone’s debit card.
 Save your recipient the trouble of picking up or transferring money by sending it directly to their debit card.
-Do this by selecting Debit Card Deposit when choosing your receive method.
+To do so, select Debit Card Deposit when choosing your receive method.
 This only works for Visa debit cards within the US.

 Send to a mobile wallet.
 A mobile wallet is a place to store funds digitally, with actual wallet types varying by country and user preference.
 Read our starter guide on mobile wallets as a launching point for further research.

 Delivered right to their door.
 In some locations, you can choose home delivery as a receiving method.
 Your money will be delivered by a local MoneyGram agent.

 Pay bills through MoneyGram.
 MoneyGram supports bill payment to utility companies, credit cards and more.
 Use the online bill pay search to find out if the company you want to pay is supported by the MoneyGram network.

 1. Search for the Facility on the Pay Bills page.
 2. Choose your payment option online or visit an agent location.
 3. Send your transfer and collect your receipt.

 What do I need to send money online through MoneyGram?

 Sending money with MoneyGram will require a few documents and pieces of information, including: